top of page

 Task Management

-I use n8n, Cursor, Notion MCP, Linear MCP to create and update user stories.
-I use n8n to automate or maintain a higher quality database in Notion - my n8n workflows read human updated rows to trigger updates to the database.
+I use n8n, Cursor, Notion MCP, and Linear MCP to create and update user stories.
+I use n8n to maintain a higher-quality database in Notion.
+My n8n workflows read human-updated rows and trigger database updates.

 I have n8n workflows to clean up older tickets or update some status fields in completed tickets.

-I use Trello for my side projects or homework, and there I have built an integration using Trello community MCP and built an n8n workflow which I can trigger from anywhere including my phone to create or update tasks.
+I use Trello for side projects or homework.
+I built an integration with Trello community MCP and an n8n workflow that I can trigger from anywhere, including my phone, to create or update tasks.
 Having an AI assistant is a must-have for project management.

 Stakeholder and Customer Communication